rf19l/pod-test-04-6/README.md

 # Sample project importing IOS Adobe AEP dependencies via cocopods gradle dsl.
-If the depenedencies are successfully imported we can reference the iOS dependencies in shared/iosMain
+If the depenedencies are successfully imported we can reference the iOS dependencies in shared/iosMain.
+We can see if the dependencies were successfully transformed to kotlin if a KLIB was generated in shared/build/classes/iosArm64/main/cinterop for the given dependency.

     ex: See iosMain/Platform.kt 'import cocoapods.AEPRulesEngine'

 # Setup
 1. Install cocoapods on your machine 'brew install cocoapods'
 2. Add Kotlin Multiplatform Mobile Pluging to Android Studio